Prophesy, King Jesus from Lamb to Lion

 Mythical Pagan Goddess Worship

-Worship of false gods and superstitious beliefs go back to ancient civilizations with Nimrod and the Tower of Babel to the Canaanites (worship Baal), Assyrians, Babylonians, to the Greeks and Romans.
-In this same vain, the Roman Catholic Church celebrates with parades and festivals that display costumes and pageantry worship for Lady of Fatima, Lady of Guadalupe, Lady of Pontmain, and many more, “The children gather wood, the fathers light the fire, and the women knead the dough and make cakes to offer to the Queen of Heaven [Ishtar goddess].
+Superstitious believes were common in ancient times.
+The Israelites would turn away from their one true God, Yahweh, to follow the false gods and goddess of those living around them.
+The ancient civilizations going back to the days of Babylonian king, Nimrod and the Tower of Babel to the Canaanites, Egyptians, Greeks and Romans.
+King Solomon, son of David, was the wisest and riches man to live.
+Solomon built the First Temple at the instruction of God; however would fall away by his foreign wives.
+Prophet Jeremiah lived during the days of idol worship and sacrificing, “The children gather wood, the fathers light the fire, and the women knead the dough and make cakes to offer to the Queen of Heaven [Ishtar].
 They pour out drink offerings to other gods to arouse my anger” (Jeremiah 7:18 NIV); and “But ever since we stopped burning incense to the Queen of Heaven and pouring out drink offerings to her, we have had nothing and have been perishing by sword and famine.”
-(Jeremiah 22:18 NIV).
+(Jeremiah 22:18).

 This image has an empty alt attribute; its file name is mm-fatima.jpg